 If you’re creating a new system then it’s important to buy cameras that will work with PoE right from the start.
 This is not hard to do, since the fact that a given camera supports PoE will be boldly-stated on the spec sheet or packaging.

-The splitter itself is a small, unobtrusive box which doesn’t hurt the neatness of the PoE solution in any way.
+The splitter itself is a small, unobtrusive box that doesn’t hurt the neatness of the PoE solution in any way.

 We’ve talked about the receiving end of the PoE equation, but not about the sending bit.
 After all, that electrical power must come from somewhere.
 To use PoE you need a PoE switch or router.
 One that has the additional juice to power up all the stuff you’ve hooked up.